 From time to time we have musicians, story tellers and artists to work in the nursery.
 You are also welcome to spend time in the nursery, once your child has settled, working with the children; some parents come in to cook or read stories.
 Let us know what your interests and talents are.

-Once a term we have a party for parents, children, staff and governors.
-These are after school, usually between 4.30 and 6.30 p.m.
+Twice a year we have a party for parents, children, staff and governors.
+These are after school, usually between 4.00 and 5.30 p.m.
 We all bring a little food to share.
 These are lovely occasions when we can all meet informally and get to know each other a little better.

 Learning to behave appropriately in a group is a very important part of nursery education.
 Most children will sometimes find it hard to take turns and share; some children might take a while to learn how to solve disagreements through talk rather than hitting someone.